margajdon/reproduction-FAIRCAL/README.md

 One must fill out a form to obtain the BFW dataset and send an email request to obtain the RFW dataset.

-Once the data has been obtained, it should only require the unzipping of the data and place the necessary folders as described in the filestructure.txt.
+Once the data has been obtained, it should only require the unzipping of the data and place the necessary folders as described in `filestructure.txt`.

 ## Requirements

-This repository was tested on Linux and OS.
+This repository was tested on Linux and MacOS.
 Windows users beware.

 Running this repository requires working conda base environment: https://www.anaconda.com

-To create the conda environment to run the repo, first create the fact2023 conda environment:
+To create the conda environment to run the repo, first create the mlrc2022 conda environment:
 ```
 conda env create -f mlrc_environment.yml
 ```